capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

  - `time`: the date of creation of the alarm
  - `pbehavior`: `"True"` if there was an active pbehavior when the alarm was created, `"False"` otherwise.
+ - `value`: the time it took for the alarm to be resolved.

 ### Entities impacted by the most alarms